ATpoint/sc_preprocess/README.md

 -  `--fastq`: path to fastq file pairs, e.g. `--fastq path/to/*_{1,2}.fastq.gz`

--  `-profile`: choose a container profile, `-profile singularity` or `-profile docker` (see #software) This repository contains an `environment.yml` to create a conda environment.
-This is not available directly via the workflow so one would need to manually create an environment, e.g. `mamba create --name sc_preprocess --file environment.yml` and then run the workflow locally.
+-  `-profile`: choose a container profile, either `docker`, `singularity` or `conda`.
+This repository contains an `environment.yml` that was used to build a [Docker image](https://hub.docker.com/r/atpoint/sc_preprocess).
+Choosing `-profile singularity` will pull it and convert to a Singulartiy image.
+We also added a platform-agnostic environment (`environment_conda.yml`) which sould solve on both Linux and macOS.
+The `-profile conda` uses the latter environment.
 For testing one can add `-profile test`.
 With `-profile slurm` nextflow will submit jobs via the SLURM scheduler.

--  `--idx_label` & `--quant_label` allocate resources:
-=> for the indexing there is `--idx_label idx_small/idx_big` which allocates 4 or 36 cores and 15 or 40GB of RAM.
-=> for the quantification there is `--quant_label quant_small/quant_big` which allocates 3 or 36 cores with 6 or 50GB RAM.
-=> the defaults are the big labels intended for HPC use.
+The `params.queue/clusteroptions` can be used to specify a queue and additional arguments for the scheduler.

+-  each process has options to change the threads and memory, intuitively named in the config file.
+The defaults are tailored for a HPC/cluster node.
+The `-profile test` sets threads/memory to a minimum so it runs on any machine and is suitable for the GitHub Actions CI tests.

 We use a naming convention of the fastq files like: